Climate Change Terms and Definitions

 Sensitivity analysis is an interpretation of different sources of variation in the output of a predictive model.

-The solar cycle describes the sun’s activity over its eleven-year periods of movement and related variations.
+The solar cycle describes the sun’s activity over its eleven-year period of movement and related variations.
 The cycle was first determined in 1843 by German astronomer Heinrich Schwabe.
 Scientists are trying to determine how much solar variations affect the temperature of Earth’s atmosphere.

 Synoptic is used to describe a large-scale weather system more than 200 miles across.